eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-When discussing attestation revocation, it is essential to realize that in many cases there is a difference between an attestation and the document it represents, for instance a driving license, passport, recurring medicine prescription, health insurance card, vehicle registration card, etc. Such a document typically has an administrative validity period of multiple years.
+When discussing attestation revocation, it is essential to realize that in many cases there is a difference between an attestation and the document it represents, for instance a driving licence, passport, recurring medicine prescription, health insurance card, vehicle registration card, etc. Such a document typically has an administrative validity period of multiple years.
 A diploma typically even has no end of